 - Retroactive analysis: With always-on recordings, you can create events and they’re immediately applied to all recordings in your data retention plan.

 - Pricing: Smartlook’s pricing tiers are divided by the number of sessions you can record each month.
 To understand your visitor behavior and make sure you’re seeing everything, you need a plan that covers slightly more than your average monthly website traffic.
-The free forever plan is suitable for personal use for small websites that get less than 1,500 visitors per month.
-You can define two events, so you can create a basic funnel, but to see the real power of Smartlook, you’ll want to start with at least the Startup Plan, which starts with 5,000 users a month and 4 events for $39/month.
-Try any plan risk-free for 10 days — without a credit card.
+The free forever plan is suitable for personal use for small websites that get less than 3,000 visitors per month.
+You can define 10 events, so you can create 2 basic funnels, but to see the real power of Smartlook, you’ll want to start with at least the Pro Plan, which starts with 5,000 users a month and 20 events for $55/month.
+Try any plan risk-free for 30 days — without a credit card.

 UXCam is a comprehensive user experience analytics platform for mobile apps that offers session replays, heatmaps, and event analytics.